Adventure Canada – Driving On Gravel

 If you don’t have experience with driving a 4WD and renting a car, make sure you know how to engage the four-wheel drive.

 Try not to do a trip like this alone.
 The best way to avoid trouble is to find someone with another vehicle to accompany you on your drive into the backcountry.

 If you head out alone, let somebody know what you are up to!
 Tell someone where you are heading and when you intend to be back/arrive at your destination.
 When you do arrive, don’t forget to check back in.

-During your adventure Canada, driving in the backcountry gives distances a different meaning.
+During your Adventure Canada, driving in the backcountry gives distances a different meaning.
 If your trip takes you to the backcountry, it is best to assume an average travel speed of not more than 50 km/hr on gravel roads.
-On a good stretch of road you will most likely go faster, but on a bad road it will be a lot less then that.
+On a good stretch of road you will most likely go faster, but on a bad road, it will be a lot less than that.
 In any case, reduce your speed and watch out for potholes.

 If you are worried about the road quality, slow down!
 Think about your shocks absorbents, too.
 Spares are hard to come by in the middle of nowhere.